samparkewolfe/Sound_Control/README.md

 #### Midi Note Generator
 * Give functionality for legato and staccato.
+	* Give these as radio buttons legato/staccato/infinite.
+	* Give an “off” function to the infinite setting.
+(This would be fixed with a poly mode)
-* Expand into an arpeggiator.
+* Maybe expand into an arpeggiator?
-* Enable a polyphonic interface.
 * Enable a plug-in keyboard.
+* New Instrument extension: polyphonic interface.
+	* This enables chords.

 ## New Samples
 * Rock samples.